Who & What are you?

 Types of things:

 Lets just glance very superficially at an outline of a few of the aspects/attributes of us.
-When I was a youngster and TV had just come into being, there was a game show which asked the contestants questions and centered an aspect of the answer on whether the object was animal, vegetable, or mineral...the only choices possible.
+When I was a youngster and TV had just come into being, there was a game show which asked the contestants questions and centered an aspect of the answer on whether the object was (1) animal, (2) vegetable, or (3) mineral...the only choices possible.

 Love:

 Because so many aspects & factors comprise who a person is and therefore how different we all must be (one from another), it is amazing that humans have been able to organize...in spite of differences...and accomplish (for good or bad) all that has happened in human history.
-Love [defined] helps to bridge the differences & is a key teaching of Jesus [short love essay]!
-The ability to be thankful & have gratitude may be related to one's capacity to love.
+Love [defined] helps to bridge the differences & is a key teaching of Jesus [short love-topic essay]!
+The ability to be thankful & have gratitude may be directly related to one's capacity to love.

 Identity: